mourabitiziyad/thesis-segmentation-ui/README.md

 2. **File Naming:** Use descriptive names to easily identify images in the dropdown
 3. **Ground Truth:** Provide labels when available for accuracy assessment
 4. **Memory:** For very large images, adjust the scale factor in tiled processing mode

+Main Logic and Design of the Demo app was adapted from https://github.com/saizk/Deep-Learning-for-Solar-Panel-Recognition